mit-dormcon/website/docs/elections.md

 -   _…join a student government that doesn’t take itself too seriously?_

-Then run for a 🦈DormCon🦈 exec position at the next DormCon GBM on **Thursday, November 30th at 7:30 pm in Random Hall**.
+Then run for a 🦈DormCon🦈 exec position at the next DormCon GBM on **Thursday, November 30th at 7:30 pm in Random Hall!**

 ### Positions

-There are 5 positions being elected: 1 Housing Chair, REX/CPW Chairs, i3 Chair,
+There are 5 positions being elected: 1 Housing Chair, 2 REX/CPW Chairs, 1 i3
-and 1 Underclassmen Rep.
+Chair, and 1 Underclassmen Rep.

 [Click here for descriptions of the positions.](https://docs.google.com/document/d/1ju33s2RrvM9_Ri66-frxgyejJ9zwUNbc0sLkC1M6svE/edit?usp=sharing)
 In addition to being responsible for a specific area of focus, all members of